FAQ

 command &> /dev/null

-redirects both standard output and standard error to/dev/null
+This `command` redirects both **standard output and standard error** to `/dev/null`, effectively silencing the `command`.

 *Process substitution* is a form of *inter-process communication(IPC)* that **allows the input or output of a command to appear as a file**.
 The command is substituted in-line, where a file name would normally occur, by the command shell.
 This allows programs that normally only accept files to directly read from or write to another program.